There's nothing quite like the Nile River. It's a beautiful and flowing body of water that has been a key part of the human experience for centuries.

-A cruise on the Nile River is a great way to take in the beautiful sights of Egypt.
-With its rich history of Egyptian dynasties, ancient temples, and lush greenery, it's a place you have to experience in person.
-And what better way to do that than on a 5-day Nile cruise from Port Ghalib to Luxor and Aswan?
+A Nile cruise is the perfect way to experience the beautiful sights of Egypt.
+With its rich history and gorgeous temples, it's a place you simply have to see in person.
+And what better way to do that than on a 5-day cruise from Port Ghalib to Luxor and Aswan

-You'll get to see some of the most beautiful landscapes around as you cruise down the river, and you'll get a chance to explore some of Egypt's most famous cities.
-You can even take a tour of the historic temples and pyramids at Abu Simbel!
-No matter where you go or what you do during your trip, we promise that you won't regret taking this cruise—and neither will anyone else.
+You'll have a great time on this river cruise, seeing some of the most beautiful landscapes in Egypt and experiencing some of its most famous cities.
+You can even take a tour of the ancient temples and pyramids at Abu Simbel!
+No matter what you do, you're guaranteed to have a great time on this trip—and so will everyone else.

 Early in the morning, a representative of our company will pick you up from your hotel in Port Ghalib and drive you to Luxor, where you will be accompanied by a knowledgeable tour guide for a wonderful trip to the East Bank of Luxor visiting: Karnak Temple and Luxor Temple.
 This will be the first day of your five-day Nile cruise from Port Ghalib.

 The Karnak temple complex will be your first stop.
 It was built over a period of more than a thousand years by Pharaohs Amenhotep III, Ramses II, and Merenptah, and served as a religious center for many years.
 With an area of more than two square kilometers, the temple is huge.
 It also has a large courtyard that is frequently used as a stage for performers and dancers, as well as many important relics, including the famous obelisk of Domitian.
 Before leaving to visit the other temples of Luxor, you will have plenty of time to explore this magnificent place independently.

 Then, check-in for the Nile cruise, have lunch on site, and meet your private guide for the next fantastic tour.